 - accepts a Tenant Buyout Agreement

 - Rent may be increased once every 12 months by the allowable rent increase percentage.
-Effective July 1, 2017, the annual allowable rent increase is 3%.
-This increase may be added to the rent and security deposit.
 The landlord can add an additional 1% per utility paid by the landlord (gas and/or electricity).

 - If an additional tenant moves into a rental unit: Landlords can increase rent within 60 days of learning about the additional tenant.
 There is no increase for the first minor dependent child added to the existing rental unit.

 - A $12.25 surcharge may be collected by the landlord as the tenant’s portion of the Registration fee.
 Beginning in 2017, this fee will be eligible to be collected in the month of August.

 - A $3.61 monthly surcharge may be collected by the landlord for the Systematic Code Enforcement Program (SCEP) fee.

 - A $3.00 surcharge may be added to the rent for the installation and cost for a hard-wired smoke detector or a combination smoke/carbon monoxide detector.

 Rent increases that require HCIDLA approval

 Just and Reasonable Rent Increase: A landlord can apply for a rent increase when their net operating income adjusted for inflation is not sufficient to cover the property's operating expenses (RAC Reg 240).

 Luxury Exemption: A landlord can apply for an exemption from the RSO if they can establish the monthly rent charged on or before May 31, 1978*.